nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 7. Wallet updates user on status presentation:
 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
 8. PSP' forwards A2Pay to issuing PSP:
-PSP’ sends a [payment authorization object](#payment-authorization-object) including the the A2Pay' and the original payment request object to the user’s PSP for verification and/or execution of the payment using the A2Pay Direct endpoint.
+PSP’ sends a [payment authorization object](#payment-authorization-object) including the the A2Pay' and the original payment request object to the user’s PSP for verification and/or execution of the payment using a supported payment rail and/or the [A2Pay Direct endpoint](#a2pay-direct-endpoint).
 9. Issuing PSP acknowledges receipt of A2Pay:
-The user’s PSP confirms receipt of the forwarded A2Pay' and sends back the `payment_status_uri` to the PSP'.
+The user’s PSP confirms receipt of the forwarded A2Pay' as defined [here](#payment-status) and sends back the `payment_status_uri` to the PSP'.
-10. Issuing PSP verifies A2Pay' and executes the transaction:
+10. Issuing PSP [verifies A2Pay'](#verification) and executes the transaction:
 The user’s PSP validates the authenticity and integrity of the A2Pay'.
 If valid, it executes the payment transaction.
-11. Wallet queries payment status from PSP':
+11. Wallet queries [payment status](#payment-status) from PSP':
 The wallet initiates a query to PSP' using the `payment_status_uri` to retrieve the current status of the payment.
-12. PSP' queries payment status from issuing PSP:
+12. PSP' queries [payment status](#payment-status) from issuing PSP:
 PSP' initiates a query to PSP using the `payment_status_uri` to retrieve the current status of the payment.
-13. Issuing PSP responds with payment status to PSP':
+13. Issuing PSP responds with [payment status](#payment-status) to PSP':
-The user’s PSP sends the payment status back to PSP'.
+The user’s PSP sends the [payment status](#payment-status) back to PSP'.
-14. PSP' forwards payment status to wallet:
+14. PSP' forwards [payment status](#payment-status) to wallet:
 PSP' relays the payment status received from the issuing PSP to the wallet.
 15. Wallet updates user with payment status:
 The wallet provides the user with the payment status, indicating whether the transaction was successful or if any issues occurred.
 16. PSP' updates user with payment status:
-PSP' provides an additional confirmation of the payment status to the user, ensuring they are informed directly.
+PSP' provides an additional confirmation of the payment status to the user, ensuring they are informed directly using a channel linked to the PSP' like a merchant / bank app or website.

 To enable the Extended PaymentAuth Flow and allow a PSP' to properly route an authorized payment request, the A2Pay must include the following mandatory details as defined in the [A2Pay schema](a2pay-schema.json):

 - `payment-product`: Specifies the payment instrument or scheme to be utilized for the transaction.
 - `sub`: Account identifier or account alias linked to the A2Pay.
 This can be represented by an IBAN or mobile phone number for example.

-The transport of the A2Pay' and the related payment request is done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme like OpenBanking APIs, or domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..
+The transport of the A2Pay' and the related payment request may be done using the [A2Pay Direct endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme like OpenBanking APIs or existing European / domestic schemes e.g., which must implement additional support for processing the A2Pay format, data structures and signatures and may also include additional actors like payment platforms or aquirers e.g..
+The specific technical implementation details for extending individual payment rails fall outside the scope of this document.

 ![Payment](high-level-overview.png)